kanisterio/kanister/docs/architecture.rst

   }

-- ``Status`` field in ``RepositoryServer`` CR is used by kanister controller to propagate server's status to the client.
+- ``Status`` field in ``RepositoryServer`` CR is used by repository server controller to propagate server's status to the client.
 It is defined as:

 .. code-block:: go
   :linenos:

   type RepositoryServerStatus struct {
-    Conditions []Condition              `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type"`
+    Conditions []metav1.Condition       `json:"conditions,omitempty"`
     ServerInfo ServerInfo               `json:"serverInfo,omitempty"`
     Progress   RepositoryServerProgress `json:"progress"`
   }

 - ``Progress`` is populated by controller with 3 values

-  ^ ``ServerReady`` represents the ready state of the repository server and the pod which runs the proxy server
+  ^ ``Ready`` represents the ready state of the repository server and the pod, which runs the proxy server

-  ^ ``ServerStopped`` represents that the controller got an error while starting the repository server
+  ^ ``Failed`` represents that the controller got an error while starting the repository server

-  ^ ``ServerPending`` represents that repository server is yet to be started completely
+  ^ ``Pending`` represents that the repository server is yet to be completely started

-- ``ServerInfo`` is populated by the kanister controller with the server details that client requires to connect to the server
+- ``ServerInfo`` is populated by the repository server controller with the server details that the client requires to connect to the server

 .. code-block:: go
   :linenos: